Common scold: Prosecutions

 In 1812, federal enforcement of common law offences was held to be unconstitutional by the Supreme Court in United States v.
 Hudson and Goodwin.
-Nevertheless, in 1829, a Washington, D.C. court found the American anti-clerical writer Anne Royall guilty of being a common scold, the outcome of a campaign launched by local clergymen.
+Nevertheless, in 1829, a Washington, D.C., court found the American anti-clerical writer Anne Royall guilty of being a common scold, the outcome of a campaign launched by local clergymen.
 A traditional "engine" for intended punishment was built by sailors at the Navy Yard.
 The court ruled the punishment of the ducking-stool obsolete and instead imposed a fine of ten dollars.

 Current status of the law

 Counsel in Sykes v.
 Director of Public Prosecutions [1962] AC 528 said he could find no cases for more than a century and described the offence as "obsolete".
 Section 13(1)(a) of the Criminal Law Act 1967 abolished it.

-The common law offence endured in New Jersey until struck down in 1972 by Circuit Judge McCann who found it had been subsumed in the provisions of the Disorderly Conduct Act of 1898, was bad for vagueness and offended the 14th Amendment to the US Constitution for sex discrimination.
-It was opined that, the punishment of ducking could amount to a corpor(e)al punishment, in which case was unlawful under the New Jersey Constitution of 1844 or since 1776.
+The common law offence endured in New Jersey until struck down in 1972 in State v.
+Palendrano by Circuit Judge McGann, who found it had been subsumed in the provisions of the Disorderly Conduct Act of 1898, was bad for vagueness and offended the 14th Amendment to the US Constitution for sex discrimination.
+It was also opined that the punishment of ducking could amount to a corpor(e)al punishment, in which case that punishment was unlawful under the New Jersey Constitution of 1844 or since 1776.

 In the United States, many states have laws restricting public profanity, excessive noise, and disorderly conduct.
-None of these laws carry the distinctive punishment originally reserved for the common scold, nor are they gender-centric as the offense was.
+None of these laws carry the distinctive punishment originally reserved for the common scold, nor are they gender-centric as the offence was.